Kalyzee/knotes/README.md

 # KNotes

-This XBLock allows student taking notes from video.
+Knotes is a Plugin Open edX XBLock to take notes when watching videos.

 ![](http://www.kalyzee.com/wp-content/uploads/2015/06/CGQ-VDNWgAAYd3F.png)

-This readme explains how to deploy KNotes in devstack environment.
-We assume you have latest devstack from edx installed and vagrant configured (and launched).
-More information available at : https://github.com/edx/configuration/wiki/edX-Developer-Stack
+This readme explains how to deploy Knotes in devstack environment.
+We assume you have latest devstack from edX installed and vagrant configured (and launched).
+More information available at: https://github.com/edx/configuration/wiki/edX-Developer-Stack

 # Installation guide

-Connect you to your VM with :
+Connect you to your VM with:
 ```
 vagrant ssh.
 ```